yaml/yaml-spec/doc/glossary.md

   A document is a top level YAML node.
   Most YAML files consist of a single YAML document, although they may also have zero or multiple documents.

+* Double quoted scalar

+  Scalar values written in the double quote style are capable of expressing any possible string value.
+  The double quoted style is the only scalar style capable of that.
+  They use a number of escape sequences to represent non-printable characters.

 * DOM